Corned Beef and Cabbage Slow Cooked Recipe

-Corned Beef Cabbage Slow Cooked meal is a delicious traditional Irish dish for Saint Patrick’s Day made easy!
+Corned Beef Slow Cooked with cabbage, carrots and potatoes.
+This meal is a delicious traditional Irish dish for Saint Patrick’s Day made easy!
 Add the ingredients, enjoy an Irish cream hot chocolate, and come back to crockpot corned beef!

 Corned Beef Cabbage Slow Cooked